 In theory, employee surveys are extremely useful in getting feedback from employees, but there is one small concern with rather large implications.
 It's anonymity – or lack thereof.
-Let me set the stage:
+Let's set the stage.

-Data from the Cornell National Social Survey shows that, of the 439 full-time respondents that aren’t self-employed, 42% withhold information when they have nothing to gain or something to lose.
-Furthermore, a quarter of the respondents withhold feedback – the kind that helps a business identify "routine problems" and areas of improvement – for fear of consequence.
-How then, in the face of these alarming statistics, are you supposed to get honest feedback from your employees?
+Data from the Cornell National Social Survey shows that, of 439 full-time respondents who weren't self-employed, 42% said they withhold information when they had nothing to gain or something to lose.
+Furthermore, a quarter of the respondents said they withhold feedback – the kind that helps a business identify "routine problems" and areas of improvement – for fear of consequence.
+How, in the face of these alarming statistics, are you supposed to get honest feedback from your employees?

 No employee wants their own problems, or their problems with other employees, to be aired out in public.
 Keeping employee surveys anonymous will let employees voice all of their concerns honestly, allowing your business to resolve issues and become more cohesive.

-There are a few reasonable concerns—things worth keeping in mind as you move towards this anonymous approach.
-Chris Cancialosi, organizational psychologist and entrepreneur, cites a few areas of concern in anonymous employee surveys:
+There are a few reasonable concerns, though, that are worth keeping in mind as you move toward this anonymous approach.
+Chris Cancialosi, organizational psychologist and entrepreneur, lists a few areas of concern in anonymous employee surveys:

-- Skewed results: an inflated amount of anger and dissatisfaction coming from a small group of employees.
+- Skewed results: An inflated amount of anger and dissatisfaction from a small group of employees

-All things considered, these three issues are definitely to be calculated into any data you receive and analyze when conducting anonymous employee surveys.
+You should consider these three issues with any data you receive and analyze when conducting anonymous employee surveys.
 To account for some of these issues, however, anonymous surveys are a great example as to which questions you should ask, and how, in order to set some context while still keeping things anonymous.
-For example, including questions about tenure, position, department, age, gender, and other identifying characteristics will go a long way in how to build off of the feedback you receive.
-It’s important to note that your survey should have a multitude of different types of questions to allow for your employees to answer freely without being trapped with a predetermined or steered answers.
+For example, questions about tenure, position, department, age, gender and other identifying characteristics will go a long way in helping you build on the feedback you receive.
+Your survey should have various types of questions that allow your employees to answer freely without feeling trapped into predetermined or steered answers.

 What kind of company culture advocate would I be without touching on how anonymous employee surveys benefit culture?
 When going this route, make sure your employees know that the survey is prepared with love.
-In 2017, it’s all about positivity and growth, and if your efforts are perceived as constructive, the result can only be the same for your business and its culture!
+It's all about positivity and growth, and if your efforts are perceived as constructive, the result will be the same for your business and its culture.